simiion12/Labs/Year3/TMPS/Lab4/README.md

 ## Conclusion

-The implementation of structural patterns has significantly improved the Weather System:
+The implementation of behavioral patterns has significantly improved the Weather System:

-1. **Decorator Pattern** (AlertDecorator):
+1. **Observer Pattern Benefits:**
-   - Allows dynamic addition of weather alerts
+   - Real-time weather monitoring
-   - Maintains single responsibility principle
+   - Automatic alert generation
+   - Loosely coupled components
-   - Easy to add new types of alerts
+   - Easy to add new types of notifications

-2. **Composite Pattern** (Weather Monitoring Hierarchy):
-   - Creates a flexible structure for organizing weather stations
-   - Enables hierarchical data aggregation
-   - Provides uniform treatment of individual stations and groups

-3. **Facade Pattern** (WeatherSystemFacade):
-   - Simplifies client interaction with the system
-   - Encapsulates complex operations
-   - Provides a clean, high-level interface
+2. **Strategy Pattern Benefits:**
+   - Flexible calculation methods
+   - Easy to add new algorithms
+   - Runtime strategy switching
+   - Clean separation of algorithms

-These patterns work together with the previously implemented creational patterns to create a robust, maintainable, and extensible weather monitoring system.
-The structural patterns have particularly improved the system's organization and made it easier to add new features while maintaining clean code principles.
+The combination of behavioral patterns with the existing creational and structural patterns has created a robust, flexible, and maintainable weather monitoring system.